Daily demonstrations at 11AM, FREE with admission!

-The Citroën “Traction Avant” (means front drive) was introduced in 1934 as the 7A; the 15-Six model was introduced in 1938, and was a radically different concept from the cars Citroën had been producing.
+The Citroën “Traction Avant” (translated as “front drive”) was introduced in 1934 as the 7A; this 15-Six model was introduced in 1938, and was a radically different concept from the cars Citroën had been producing.
 Most cars were still built with a wooden structure covered with metal parts and fixed to a chassis, with the engine bolted on directly, wheels mounted on stiff axles, and brakes operated by cables or rods.
-André Citroën created the modern volume production car as it is built today.
-In addition to its front drive wheels, the “Traction Avant” has an all steel monocoque body, an engine mounted on a Silentbloc and independent front and rear suspension.
-It is designed to take into account the distribution of weight and the flow of air around and under the body.
-This car was produced until 1940; post-war production restarted in 1946.
-The style of the post-war model did not change from the pre-war style.
-It was only available in black until 1953 when grey or blue was offered.

 Specifications: